 Signs of Psychosis

-Hallucinations: seeing, hearing, tasting, smelling or feeling experiences that aren’t really occurring, heightened awareness of their surroundings, and feeling overwhelmed by these sensations.
+Seeing, hearing, tasting, smelling or feeling experiences that aren’t really occurring, heightened awareness of their surroundings, and feeling overwhelmed by these sensations

-Poor memory: Seeing significance, connections and conspiracies in unimportant things that are not actually connected.
+Seeing significance, connections, and conspiracies in unimportant things that are not actually connected

-Paranoia: feeling like people are watching and following them.
+Thinking that people are watching and following them

-Grandiose thinking: Thinking that they are someone prominent that they are not, like the Dalai Lama, someone with superpowers, or someone who could read other people’s minds.
+Thinking that they are someone prominent they are not, like the Dalai Lama, someone with superpowers, or someone who could read other people’s minds

 - A conviction that loved ones or others are their enemies.